A scalable estimator of higher-order information in complex dynamical systems: Results

-To gain greater neuroscientific insight into the biological orchestration of visual perception, we examine potential high-order interactions within and between specific anatomical areas (Fig.~\figsubref{fig:Neuro}{c}).
-Comparing correct and incorrect perceptual decisions, we find a profound effect of increased high-order interactions within the neocortex, as well as between the neocortex and midbrain, basal ganglia, and visual cortex, respectively.
+To further investigate the biological orchestration of visual perception, we examine potential higher-order interactions within and between specific anatomical areas (Fig.~\figsubref{fig:Neuro}{c}).
+Comparing correct and incorrect perceptual decisions, we find a profound effect of increased higher-order interactions within the neocortex, as well as between the neocortex and midbrain, basal ganglia, and visual cortex, respectively.
 We also observe significant increases for hippocampo-visual and thalamo-hippocampal interactions, likely reflecting the successful coordination of sensory variables with contextual memory and task-relevant information.
 Intriguingly, however, we do not find a significant effect for increased thalamo-visual interactions, which may be a consequence of the functional and cytoarchitectural heterogeneity of thalamic nuclei (see Appendix).
-Notably, we also observe greater \Minfo within the visual cortex, as well as within the thalamus, indicating they function greater as wholes, rather than parts, during perceptual processing.
+Notably, we also observe greater \Minfo within the visual cortex, as well as within the thalamus, indicating they function more as wholes, rather than parts, during perceptual processing.
 In conclusion, \Minfo reveals novel effects for the informational organisation of mammalian brains encoding behaviourally relevant variables.